 The Keck Facility at the Josephine Bay Paul Center (JBPC) is equipped for high-throughput DNA template production, capillary sequencing, and “Next-Gen” sequencing.
 While the JBPC has priority use of the facility, it is available to certain other “outside users” within the Woods Hole community.
 Please be aware that the JBPC does not operate a commercial sequencing service and is only responsible for the operation of our specialized instrumentation.
 Users are expected to complete the majority of sample preparation and to recognize the concept of shared risk.

 Next-Generation Sequencing Projects

 The BPC has retired the Roche GS-FLX ’454′ and Ion Torrent PGM sequencers as of 2013.
 We have transitioned to Illumina platforms for amplicon tag sequencing and other applications.
-Our instrumentation and expertise can be used for collaborative projects and arrangement should be made with the current BPC director, Mitch Sogin.
+Our instrumentation and expertise can be used for collaborative projects and arrangement should be made with the interim Director, David Mark Welch, or with Senior Scientist Mitch Sogin.
 Please do not contact us about ‘fee for service’ work.
-See additional requirements for all Illumina sequencing here.

 Template Preparation and Sanger Sequencing